Ferry: Seferihisar-Samos

 Since the summer of 2024, IDO has operated a summer ferry service from Seferihisar (70km southeast of Çeşme) to the Greek island of Samos.
 The ferry sailings between Seferihisar (Tûrkiye) and Samos (Greece) operate from the end of March to late September, with peak frequency during the summer months.
 In July and August, ferries run daily, while in other months, they operate on selected days.
 IDO’s Seferihisar-Samos route is operated by high-speed passenger ferries.
 Vehicle transportation is not available on this route.

 Tourism in Samos combines historical exploration with outdoor adventure.
-Visitors can explore the ancient ruins, hike through lush mountains, or relax on pristine beaches like Tsamadou and Psili Ammos.
+Visitors can explore ancient ruins, hike through lush mountains, or relax on pristine beaches, such as Psili Ammos near Marathokampos and Potami near Karlovasi.
 The island’s charming capital, Vathy, features neoclassical architecture and a bustling harbour, while smaller towns like Kokkari and Pythagoreio offer a more laid-back, traditional atmosphere.
-With a combination of history, natural beauty, and vibrant local culture, Samos remains a captivating destination for travellers.
+With a combination of history, natural beauty, and vibrant local culture, Samos provides a captivating destination for travellers.

-The Seferihisar-Samos ferry departs from Seferihisar’s Teos Marina at 08:00 and arrives at Samos’ Vathy Port.
+The Seferihisar-Samos ferry departs from Seferihisar’s Teos Marina at 08:00 and typically arrives at Samos’ Vathy International Port just over an hour later.
 The return ferry leaves Samos at 17:00.
 The distance between Seferihisar and Samos is 30 nautical miles.
-The Seferihisar-Samos journey takes approximately 1 hour, depending on the weather and sea conditions.
+The Seferihisar-Samos journey takes approximately 60-75 minutes, depending on the weather and sea conditions.

 There are scheduled to be 121 Seferihisar-Samos sailings each way in 2025.
 Below the listed sailing dates for Summer 2025 are: